evolutics/iftree/README.md

 //     └── folder/
 //         └── file_c

-// To include these files in your code, the macro `iftree::include_file_tree` is
-// attached to a custom type like this:
+// To include this file tree in your code, define a custom type like so:
 #[iftree::include_file_tree("paths = '/my_assets/**'")]
 pub struct MyAsset {
     contents_str: &'static str,